Henry Sturgis Drinker: Lehigh University

 Coal baron and former LVRR president Asa Packer founded Lehigh University as a tuition-free engineering school for young men.
 Drinker left the LVRR in 1905, to become the university's fifth president, the first alumnus to hold the position.

 Lehigh then consisted of the College of Engineering and the College of Liberal Arts, and could no longer afford to be tuition-free.
 Students were responsible for finding their own housing and meals off campus.
 Drinker sought to improve the student experience—the first dormitories and student dining hall were built on campus, the athletic facilities were expanded, and the first fraternity buildings were erected on university land.
 He established the College of Business in 1910 (endowed by steelmaker John Fritz), and organized the Alumni Association, which published an alumni bulletin and created a university endowment separate from the Packer bequest.During Pres.
-Drinker's administration Lehigh University has had a marked expansion in its plant, including the erection of two dormitories, a college dining hall, a student club house, a mining engineering laboratory, a testing engineering laboratory, a new gymnasium and field house, and a complete renovation of the athletic field, including the erection of a concrete stadium.Drinker also served as president of the American Forestry Association.
+Drinker's administration Lehigh University has had a marked expansion in its plant, including the erection of two dormitories, a college dining hall, a student club house, a mining engineering laboratory, a testing engineering laboratory, a new gymnasium and field house, and a complete renovation of the athletic field, including the erection of a concrete stadium.Drinker served as president of the American Forestry Association from 1912 to 1916.
 He created the university's forestry department, and beautified the campus with rare trees and plants.
 Anticipating the U.S.'s entry into World War I, he established an early form of Army ROTC.

 Drinker retired from the university in 1920, at age 69.

+In 1920, he became an honorary member of the American Institute of Mining and Metallurgical Engineers.